hady993/Simple-Shoe-Store-Inventory-App/README.md

 > In this project, there were applied basic Android skills in building layouts and navigation files by building a simple Shoe Store app.

-> This project consists of five screens:
+> This project consists of five screens:;
-	- Login screen: Email and password fields and labels plus login buttons.
+	- Login screen: Email and password fields and labels plus login buttons.;
-	- Welcome onboarding screen.
+	- Welcome onboarding screen.;
-	- Instructions onboarding screen.
+	- Instructions onboarding screen.;
-	- Shoe Listing screen.
+	- Shoe Listing screen.;
-	- Shoe Detail screen for adding a new shoe.
+	- Shoe Detail screen for adding a new shoe.;

 ## Getting Started